fwanderlingh/VRepRosQuadSwarm/README.md

 3. PatrolGRAPH*

 In quadNodeCount.cpp the path is generated using the NodeCount class to find the nearest node with the smallest number of visits.
-Visit count maps are updated in a callback function using a topic common to all the quadcopter-controller-nodes running, named "updateNodeCount".
+Visit count maps are updated in a callback function using a topic common to all the quadcopter-controller nodes, named "/updateNodeCount".
+In this way a quadcopter sends a message that will be received by all the quadcopters including itself.
+This kind of behaviour was designed to make the code easily scalable.
 The quadLRTA.cpp has a similar behaviour.